MPourjam/MSD-Documents/docs/source/Registration/user_submit.rst

     :alt: Account Approval Email
     :class: user_registration_scsh

-Now you have your account activated and you can log in.
+Now you have your account activated, and you can log in.